tonsky/datascript/README.md

 # DatomicScript

+> What if creating Datomic database would be as cheap as creating an atom?

 This is a port of Datomic to ClojureScript (data model and Datalog query language).

 Why?
 Because nowadays Rich Web Apps are big enough that ad-hoc state management solutions does not work for them.